DTT-Group/NewsReaderAPP/README.md

 - **Category:** News
 - **Mobile:** This app would be primarily developed for mobile.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.

 ## Product Spec
 ### 1. User Stories (Required and Optional)